Sauvikesh/Snake/README.md

 # Snake

-I am trying to create the famous game snake in C++ to improve my C++ and general coding skills.
+I am trying to create the game "Snake" in C++.
 (Currently in the beggining stage of creation, so the code is sloppy).